kimono-koans/dano/README.md

 ## Can I use `dano` to find duplicate files?

 If you've ever used `fdupes`, you know how cool it is.  `fdupes` can recursively search a file tree to discover duplicate files.
 The only issue is -- what if some of your media files have the same internal bitstreams, but distinct file checksums?
-Perhaps they are simply contained within different/distinct containers, and/or have different file metadata/tags attached?
+Perhaps such bitstreams are contained within different/distinct containers, and/or have different file metadata/tags attached?

-`dano` makes it easy to find those duplicate media files, based upon their internal bitstreams:
+`dano` makes it easy to find such duplicate media, based upon their internal bitstreams:

 ```bash
 ➜ cp 'Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance.flac' 'Pavement - Wowee Zowee_ Sordid Sentinels Edition - 02-02 - 50 - We Dance-copy1.flac'